I’ve also written a detailed post with my thoughts on PR, sponsorships, disclosures and bias.

 These are sent to me by either the brand or their PR company.
 If I don’t get paid other than with free product, I will disclose that these are samples at the bottom of the post.

 While getting free products is pretty awesome and cuts down on the cost of running a beauty blog significantly, I don’t believe it influences my opinion significantly.
 At this point in my blogging life, I have more than enough products to last me several lifetimes.
 So hypothetically, if I don’t like a product and give it a dishonestly good review, I’d just get sent more of a product I don’t like and don’t need and takes up space in my life.
 On the other hand if I like a product, then I would possibly benefit from giving it a good review… which would be my honest opinion anyway.
 By this logic, my reviews still end up having the right general sentiment either way.

 I’m very choosy with my collaborations in terms of their scientific backing, interest for my readers and whether I would recommend them regardless.
 The brands I’ve worked with so far have understood this, and have advised me to give my honest opinion.
 I’m not sure I’d work with a brand who tried to put words in my mouth.

-This blog occasionally contains affiliate links, which I disclose at the bottom of the blog post.
+This blog occasionally contains affiliate links, which I disclose at the top and bottom of the blog post.
 This means when you click on certain links to Amazon or other online stores, or type in my code to purchase something, I get a small percentage in commission.
 You won’t be charged any extra.